alnordst/pressure-game/app/views/docs/index.md

 Field | Datatype | Description
-reason | <'match over' \| 'next turn' \| 'draw offer'> | indicates reason webhook was triggered match_id | integer | id of match for which the event was triggered
+reason | <'match over' \| 'next turn' \| 'draw offer'> | indicates reason webhook was triggered match_id | integer | id of match for which the event was triggered player_id | integer | id of player for whom the event was triggered

 ## TODO